dotnet/docs/docs/csharp/language-reference/operators/conditional-operator.md

 The `condition` expression must evaluate to `true` or `false`.
 If `condition` evaluates to `true`, the `consequent` expression is evaluated, and its result becomes the result of the operation.
 If `condition` evaluates to `false`, the `alternative` expression is evaluated, and its result becomes the result of the operation.
 Only `consequent` or `alternative` is evaluated.

-The type of `consequent` and `alternative` must be the same, or there must be an implicit conversion from one type to another.
+The type of `consequent` and `alternative` must be the same, or there must be an implicit conversion from one type to the other.

 The conditional operator is right-associative, that is, an expression of the form